Doble's Wall - Harts Ice Cream Or Pels Crepes?

 John Barber was a Cornish Bard and poet who had a deep love for Cornwall which he expressed in verse and music.
 He wrote the song "Doble's Wall" after the very same wall in St Ives.

-Doble's Wall is the wall in front of Pels.
-If you walk along The Wharf towards The Sloop Inn, you will see Pel's just before you get there.
+Doble's Wall is the wall in front of Mor (used to be Pel's).
+If you walk along The Wharf towards The Sloop Inn, you will see the wall just before you get there.

-It doesn't fully protect Pel's from Spring Tides in Winter today though as they often have to get the sand bags out!
+It doesn't fully protect the cafes from Spring Tides in Winter today though as they often have to get the sand bags out!